TwoStickSquidge/Jakbot/README.md

 ### Admin Commmands (Only accessible by users whose usernames appear in soymins.txt)
 * !updatesoy      - Makes sure that Jak Bot is pulling from the most recently updated downloads folder.
 * !reviewsoys     - Sends all of the images in the forReview folder.
-* !approvesoys    - Approves all of the images in the forReview folder, moving them to the downloads folder so that they can be sent with the !soy command.
+* !approvesoys    - Approves the images in the forReview folder, moving them to the downloads folder so that they can be sent with the !soy command.
+By default approves all of the images, adding the file names separated by spaces in the paramaters will approve only those specific files.
-*

 ## Requirements
 To run your own instance of 'Jak Bot you need a token.txt file containing your Discord API token, as well as a soymins.txt file containing the usernames of whoever you want to be able to approve soys on your own instance of the bot.